dksparks/udacity-aws-warehouse/README.md

 This query inserts data into the `time` dimension table that is taken from the `staging_events` table.
+It uses `SELECT DISTINCT` to ensure that each time is represented only once.

 To do so, it first creates a temporary table named `temporary_start_time`.
 This table simply selects all